3yed-61/Config-Fetcher/README.md

 # Config Fetcher
 **Config Fetcher** is a simple and functional Python script that is used to fetch and save Shadowsocks configs from specified addresses.
 This program fetches configs files, checks them, and saves them to a file called "configs.txt" along with some default information.

-## configs.json is updated every day
+## configs.txt is updated every day

 **QR code**: